GonLucero/Videogames-APP/README.md

 # Videogames App - My Personal Project

-### A website fully developed in frontend to get information about videogames...
+### A website fully developed in Frontend/Backend to get information about videogames...
 ###